 "I'm fine, Remus," she said tiredly.
 "Just a bit scared, if I'm being truthful."

 "I know.
-If we're being truthful, so am I," he said, with a laugh that was almost adolescent in tone.
+If we're being truthful, so am I," he responded with a laugh that was almost adolescent in tone.

 "It's different than that, Marlene," he said, as they turned the corner to a side street and off the main road.
 "I've always known that I'd be okay in the morning.
 You know, once it's all over and I'm back to normal I'll be normal and it'll be a regular day again.
 But now..." he said, trailing off.